bcgsc/physlr/README.md

-# Physlr: Physical Mapping of Linked Reads
+# Physlr: Construct a Physical Map from Linked Reads